Gauge Field and Confinement-Deconfinement Transition in Hydrogen-Bonded Ferroelectrics: Abstract

 \section{Abstract}

 Quantum melting of ferroelectric moment in the frustrated hydrogen-bonded system with "ice rule" is studied theoretically by using the quantum Monte Carlo simulation.
 The large number of nearly degenerate configurations are described as the gauge degrees of freedom, i.e., the model is mapped to a lattice gauge theory which shows the confinement-deconfinment transition (CDT).
-The dipole-dipole interaction $J_2$, on the other hand, explicitly breaks the gauge symmetry leading to the ferroelectric transition (FT).
+The dipole-dipole interaction $J_2$, on the other hand, explicitly breaks the gauge symmetry leading to the ferroelectric transition (FT) at finite temperature $T$.
 It is found that the crossover from FT to CDT manifests itself in the reduced correlation length of the polarization $\xi_{\text{FT}} \sim \Delta (K-K_c)^{-\nu}$ with $\Delta \propto \sqrt{J_2}$ while $K_c$ and $\nu$ remains finite in the limit $J_2 \to 0$.
-In contrast, the susceptibility $\chi$ and the spontaneous polarization continues smoothly in this limit.
-Moreover, CDT is related to the shape or volume of the molecules, and the its correlation length $\xi_{\text{CDT}}$ is not reduced in the limit of $J_2 \to 0$.
-A proposal for the neutron scattering or X-ray and Raman experiments is given to confirm this prediction.
+In contrast, the Currie-Weiss-like law for the susceptibility $\chi$ and the spontaneous polarization behaves smoothly and the length scale $\xi_{\text{CDT}}$, related to the molecular symmetry and volume for CDT, does not reduce in this limit.

 The hydrogen-bonded systems are one of the ideal laboratories to study the quantum tunneling.
-Especially, the ferroelectric properties of these systems attract much attention since the old work by Slater on KDP~\cite{Slater}.
-The quantum melting of the ferroelectric order to result in the quantum paraelectricity is a rather common phenomenon observed in several hydrogen-bonded ferroelectrics~\cite{quantum1,quantum2,quantum3,SQacid}, which is usually described by the transverse Ising model as given by
+Especially, the ferroelectric properties of these systems attract much attention since the old work by Slater on KH$_2$PO$_4$ (KDP)~\cite{Slater}.
+The quantum melting of the ferroelectric order to result in the quantum paraelectricity is a rather common phenomenon observed in several hydrogen-bonded ferroelectrics~\cite{quantum1,quantum2,quantum3,SQacid}, which is usually described by the transverse Ising model

-where $\sigma^z = \pm 1$ specifies the two positions of the hydrogen atoms, $J_{ij}$ is the dipole-dipole interaction, and $K$ represents the tunnelling matrix element.
+where $\sigma^z = \pm 1$ specify the positions of the hydrogen atoms, $J_{ij}$ is the dipole-dipole interaction, and $K$ represents the tunnelling matrix element.
 These two interactions compete with each other, and by increasing $K$, there occurs a phase transition from the ordered state to the quantum disordered phase.
-It is well known that the model Eq.(\ref{eq:TIsing}) in $d$-spatial dimensions at zero temperature is equivalent to the ($d+1$)-dimensional classical Ising model at finite temperature $T$ with $K$ playing the role of $T$~\cite{Kogut, Savit}.